… by Ian Greenhalgh

 In short, the situation on the Eastern Front in WW2 was every bit as complex as that found in Syria and Iraq today

-Posted by Ian Greenhalgh on March 31, 2016, With 4115 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on March 31, 2016, With 4139 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.